The Fight for Tréon: Prologue

 Sibling Rivalry

-Massive domes and spires encircled the grand palace, and just beyond them, a ring of opulent estates with fortress-like homes.
-Farther out, Tariel could see the buzzing hive that was the city’s lower district, where thousands of faceless workers toiled to keep the kingdom flourishing and growing.
+For several minutes, he basked in the glorious view of the city, unbothered by the cold gusts of wind that periodically scaled the tower and washed over him.
+To the east, massive domes and spires encircled the grand palace, and just beyond them, a ring of opulent estates with fortress-like homes.
+Farther out, he could see the buzzing hive that was the city’s lower district, where thousands of faceless workers toiled to keep the kingdom flourishing and growing.
+Their days were long and their lives short, but their sacrifices were appreciated—and necessary.

 Reluctantly, he pulled his eyes from the sprawling city below and sauntered back to the onyx table where his brother and sister waited.
-Resting his hands on the back of his chair, Tariel paused to look each of them over, his expression thinly veiling his disappointment.
-He’d always known he’d be the one to accomplish great things—he’d barely been a century old when he began to realize how much grander his aspirations were than those of his siblings, or even their father.
+Resting his hands on the back of his chair, Tariel paused to look each of them over, not bothering to disguise his disappointment.
+He’d always known he’d be the one to achieve great things; he’d barely been a century old when he began to realize how much loftier his aspirations were than those of his siblings—or even their father, for that matter.
 But he’d never imagined how insignificant their plans truly would be—if they could even be called ‘plans’.

 Tariel’s gaze fell on Volir first.
 The rays of sunlight peeking through the clouds reflected brightly off his brother’s bald head, though he had more than enough crimson hair on his chin to make up for what his scalp lacked.
 As always, he wore drab, nondescript attire: a buttoned brown shirt, dark trousers, and a pair of heavy work boots that he’d probably had for years.

-Volir was soft-spoken, sitting stony-faced for the half hour they’d been gathered at the tower’s peak.
+Volir was the soft-spoken one in their dysfunctional little family, sitting stony-faced and silent.
 He’d never been the type for idle chit chat, and at these meetings, his quiet nature lent him an excuse to avoid conflict with his siblings.
-However, a smoldering intensity lingered under the surface, and every so often it would burst from him in a fit of rage.
-In fact, it was because of his temper that they’d stopped having their decennial summits in luxurious, fully furnished chambers—up here, there was little to destroy.
+However, a smoldering intensity lingered under the surface, and every so often Tariel had watched it burst from him in a fit of terrifying rage.
+In fact, it was because of his temper that they’d stopped having their summits in luxurious, fully furnished chambers—up here, on the roof, there was little to destroy.

 Unlike Tariel, Volir’s ambitions had never included sprawling kingdoms or towers that scraped the clouds.
 His people were reclusive, content to spend insignificant lives in their little mountain villages and caves, abdicating their moral duty to help Tréon reach its full potential.
 And Volir wasn’t the least bit bothered by it; after all, their paltry ambition mirrored his.

-Over the years, Pelara and her jungle-dwelling descendants regularly interfered with Tariel’s goals of mass expansion.
+Every chance they got, Pelara and her jungle-dwelling descendants interfered with Tariel’s goals of mass expansion.
 A new watchtower would be enveloped by trunk-like vines that sprang from the ground, or dense fields of bright-red bloodbane flowers would appear overnight to inundate a construction site with toxic fumes.
 Pelara believed that the surface of Tréon should be wild and unrestrained, and in her eyes, the grand structures and cities built by Tariel’s people stained the land.

 Volir only grunted—maybe in approval, maybe to disagree, in any case unintelligibly—but Pelara wasn’t deterred.
 “The city has grown quite a bit, Tari.
 It’s just a shame your people couldn’t come up with anything more attractive than big gray buildings surrounded by smaller gray buildings.
 They really do take after you, don’t they?”